Gluten Free Living – 2014

 If you’re looking for a tasty soup recipe that’s healthy, low calorie, gluten free and even healthier and vegan if you substitute coconut milk or almond milk, than give this flavorful soup a try.
 While it’s a great main dish for cold winter nights, it’s a nice summer food too since it’s made in the crockpot and you don’t have to heat up your oven.

 Cream of Asparagus Soup has rich flavoring from the tarragon, marjoram, dill weed, bay leaves and parsley in the recipe.

-Here’s a spoonful of Cream of Asparagus Soup.
+Cream of Asparagus Soup is so delicious.
 I didn’t make the soup very thick.
 If you like your soups and chowders thicker, then double the flour/water mixture used to thicken the soup.

 Cream of Asparagus Soup is chocked full of veggies.
 This is a great way to use up garden produce especially if you grow your own asparagus, carrots, celery, bell peppers and onions.

 I started with these ingredients.